cswartzvi/hamilton/docs/code-comparisons/index.rst

 Code Comparisons
 ================

-This section showcases what Hamilton code looks like in comparison to other popular libraries and frameworks.
+This section showcases what Apache Hamilton code looks like in comparison to other popular libraries and frameworks.

 .. toctree::
     kedro